 The ZENG project was a concept definition study and economic analysis of a nominal 70 MWe Zero Emission Oxyfuel Demonstration Power Plant.
-The project, situated in Risavika, Stavanger (Norway), displayed close to 100% COcapture and no NOemissions.
+The project, situated in Risavika, Stavanger (Norway), displayed close to 100% CO2 capture and no NOx emissions.

 The work was conducted by Nebb Engineering AS for ZENG AS, in collaboration with the project sponsors Gassnova, Statoil ASA, Shell Technology Norway AS and Lyse Energi AS.
 The duration of the second phase of the project was 18 months, starting May 2006, with a total budget of NOK 7.6m of which around 50% was funded by Gassnova.